LindsayHill/LindsayHill.github.io/_posts/2018-03-09-ansible-slx.markdown

 Ansible has been making great strides in adding network automation capabilities.
 But we haven't had any modules for working with <s>Brocade</s> Extreme devices.
 That is now changing.

-[PaulQuack](https://github.com/PaulQuack) has contributed MLXe (Ironware) [modules](http://docs.ansible.com/ansible/devel/modules/list_of_network_modules.html#ironware), which will go GA in Ansible 2.5 (due for release in March 2018).
-And I've been working on modules for the SLX, with my colleagues.
-These have not yet been merged upstream, but it's Open Source, so you can grab them and try them out.
+[PaulQuack](https://github.com/PaulQuack) has contributed MLXe (Ironware) [modules](http://docs.ansible.com/ansible/devel/modules/list_of_network_modules.html#ironware), which were included in Ansible 2.5.
+I've been working on modules for the SLX, with my colleagues.
+These have now been released with Ansible 2.6.

 Here's the modules available so far: